andorsk/awesome-proof-of-personhood/readme.md

 defining _the_ solution.
 * [What do I think about biometric proof of personhood?](https://vitalik.eth.limo/general/2023/07/24/biometric.html) :
-  Blog post in July 2023 from Vitalik Buterin about his thoughst on biometric proof of personhood.
+  Blog post in July 2023 from Vitalik Buterin about his thoughts on biometric proof of personhood.

 ## Efforts